The EMBA program is structured totally different from your prior college experience.

 Thats because EMBA participants aren’t preoccupied with grades but instead are focused on learning how to increase the effectiveness of their organization and expand their career opportunities.
 Therefore, the Nicholls EMBA program is designed to be rigorous and applicable, void of watered down courses or irrelevant projects.

 EMBA participants progress through the curriculum together and are encouraged to contribute to the learning process by sharing perspectives shaped by their unique professional experiences.
 Classes are held approximately every other Saturday, with additional work completed online between meetings.

 Prior to most courses, two-week gateway seminars are presented.
 These seminars provide participants with the necessary foundations of knowledge needed to succeed in each of the major subject areas.

-The curriculum consists of ten required and one elective courses.
+The curriculum consists of ten required.
 Required courses include:

 The Language and Tools of Business Analysis (12 hours)

 * ACCT 500: Managerial Decision Support.
 An integrated study and application of financial and managerial accounting tools and concepts used for planning and control functions in modern organizations.